Varèse Sarabande: Volcano Records

 After Soundtrack Listeners Communications (SLCS) ceased their operations, Varese made a new Japanese distribution deal with Volcano Records for a short period of time starting in 1998.
 The label was more broad in that they did not just specialize in just soundtrack releases like SLCS did when they were in operation.
 They however still followed a similar protocol to SLCS in releasing Varese's US releases often with superior artwork and at times, better sound quality.
 They also exclusively released titles such as a nearly complete "Lionheart" soundtrack by Oscar Winner Jerry Goldsmith, that had been released by the label in two separate CD volume releases in 1987 and a condensed single release in 1994, which was incomplete.

-The label would eventually case operations around 2001.
+The label would eventually cease operations around 2001.